filipecorrea/codechallenge/README.md

 http://<server>:<port>/londonunderground/api/route/short?from=Alperton&to=London+Bridge
 ```

-Calculate time of shortest route considering 3 minutes for traveling between stations on the same line and 12 minutes for changing lines.
+Calculate time of shortest route based on origin and destination stations.

 ```
 http://<server>:<port>/londonunderground/api/route/time?from=Queensway&to=Holborn